Moïse Tshombe: Prime Minister of the Congo

 In 1963, UN forces succeeded in suppressing Katanga, driving Tshombe into exile in Northern Rhodesia and then Spain.
 Tshombe took 890 suitcases full of one million gold pieces with him into exile, which he placed into various European banks, allowing him to live in comfort and luxury.
 At the same time, the UN forces found that the Katangese treasury had been stripped bare.
 The entire vault contained only £10 British pounds together with one dead rat.

 In early 1964, the Simba rebellion broke out and the Congolese government rapidly lost control of the entire eastern half of the Congo.
-At the same time, Tshombe started to correspond with several of his former enemies such as the justice minister, Justin-Marie Bomboko; the police chief, Victor Nendaka; and most importantly, the commander of the army, General Joseph-Désiré Mobutu.
+At the same time, Tshombe started to correspond with several of his former enemies such as the justice minister, Justin-Marie Bomboko; the police chief, Victor Nendaka; and most importantly, Mobutu.

 As the Armée Nationale Congolaise could not handle the Simbas, Mobutu argued that the Congo needed Western help.
-Mobutu had been the king-maker of Conglese politics ever since he staged his first coup in 1960.
-He pressured President Joseph Kasa-Vubu to appoint Tshombe premier on the grounds that he was the Congolese politician most likely to secure Western support.
+Mobutu had been the king-maker of Congolese politics ever since he staged his first coup in 1960.
+He pressured Kasa-Vubu to appoint Tshombe premier on the grounds that he was the Congolese politician most likely to secure Western support.

 Most of the economic concessions in the Belgian Congo were para-statal, as the Belgian state had invested its own funds alongside those of European capitalists in developing the concessions.
 When Belgium granted independence to the Congo in 1960, the Belgians refused to transfer their shares in the concessions to the Congolese state under the grounds that the Congo refused to assume the debts that the Belgians had incurred when developing the concessions, which deprived the Congolese state of much needed revenue.